haquema/makers-javascript-fndamentals/contents/2-discovering-js.md

 console.log(sayHello);
 ```
 1. Find a [different way](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#defining_functions) to write the function `sayHello`.
+You might have to restart `node` for this, otherwise you'll get an error - you're trying to redeclare a function with the same name!
 2. What will be printed by this program?
 Go ahead and run it in `node`.
 Is the result what you expected?
 3. Make a fix so "Hello" is correctly printed by this program.
 Hint: [the first example from this section about Calling Functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions#calling_functions) might be useful!
 4. Modify the function `sayHello` so it accepts one argument, and calling `sayHello("Sarah")` displays the personalized message "Hello Sarah".
+5. Now try to call `sayHello` without any argument and note the result.
+Is it different from another language you know?
-5. Bonus: can you find another way to write the `sayHello` function, without using the sign `+` at all?
+6. Bonus: can you find another way to write the `sayHello` function, without using the sign `+` at all?

 When you've completed the exercises above, you can reveal the solution: